 “An Earnest client is eligible to re-refinance their loan with us once they have made six months of consecutive on-time payments,” noted David Green, Chief Product Officer at Earnest.

-CommonBond allows you to refinance with them again as well, as does SoFi.
+SoFi allows you to refinance with them again as well.

 “As a SoFi member, you have the ability to refinance your existing SoFi student loans again at any time, unlocking better borrowing terms as your career and finance progress over time.